mckellwoodland/dimen_reduce_mahal/README.md

   --val VAL            Voxel value that belongs to the contour to be extracted.
 Defaults to 6 (liver).
 ```

-You'll need the `train.json` file in the `datasets` folder of the forked SMIT repository (branch `dimen_reduce_mahal`).
+You'll need the `train.json` file in the `dataset` folder of the forked SMIT repository (branch `dimen_reduce_mahal`).
 If you are not using the same training images and preprocessing code, you'll need to create your own json file following the below pattern containing paths to your images and labels.
-Name the file `train.json` and put it in the `datasets` folder.
+Name the file `train.json` and put it in the `dataset` folder.

 ```
 {